YanivZalach/Math_Calculator/README.md

 Welcome to my awesome calculator project!
 This C++ program can take a mathematical expression as a string and calculate the result.
 It supports the basic arithmetic operations `(`, `+`, `-`, `*`, `/`, `)`

-The project is being compiled using `Makefiles` with means that you need a Unix system to run it (MacOS, Linux, WSL).
+The project is being compiled using `Makefile` with means that you need a Unix system to run it (MacOS, Linux, WSL).

 And supports the order of operations.

-### 🧑💻 Beginner's Journey
+### 💻 Beginner's Journey

 This project represents the knowledge I've acquired so far in my journey of learning C++.